F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 Above, we can see that there are a lot of optional targets.
 To install the the arm target, for example, we can use `vcpkg install llvm[target-arm]`.
 Sometimes, a new build of the main package is required, in that case, we need to type `vcpkg install llvm[target-arm] --recurse`.

 ## Directory Structure
-### Module Installation Scripts
-They are located in the `ports` directory.
+vcpkg has the following directory structure:
+- `buildtrees`: contains the build directories for each installed package.
+Each build directory contains the build logs.
+- `installed`: contains the installed packages.
+It has subdirectories for each triplet.
+Each triplet directory is than divided into folloeing subdirectories:
+	- `bin`: contains the shared libraries
+	- `debug`: contains the debug version of everything in a similar structure as the triplet directory
+	- `examples`: contains example binaries
+	- `include`: contains the header files
+	- `lib`: contains the static libraries
+	- `share`: contains the cmake scripts and other files needed for the integration of the package into a cmake project
+	- `tools`: contains the executables installed with vcpkg packages
+- `ports`: Contains the package information for each package from the official vcpkg list.
 There is no special way how to update just the port dir, so update the whole vcpkg by `git pull` in case you need to update the list of available packages.

 ### Modules
 Vcpkg has it s own `find_package` macro in the toolchain file.
 It executes the script: `vcpkg/installed/<tripplet>/share/<package name>/vcpkg-cmake-wrapper.cmake`, if exists.
 Then, it executes the cmake scripts in that directory using the standard `find_package`, like a cmake config package.